miscmei/miscmei/README.md

 ## Hi there 👋

+My name is Maddy and I am a senior Computer Science student at Skidmore College!

+- 🌟 I am the President of [Skidmore Codes](https://www.linkedin.com/company/skidmore-codes), our school's go-to club for all things tech
+- 🌱 I’m currently learning C++ for robotics projects and SQL to implement databases for my projects
+- 📲 I have experience with mobile app development
+- 💬 Ask me about K-Pop!
+- 📫 How to reach me: mmfung34@gmail.com

 <!--
 **miscmei/miscmei** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.